How to Grow Raspberries 16

 Growing raspberries is easy in Melbourne's temperate climate.

-Where to plant Raspberries
+Where to plant raspberries

 Raspberries evolved in the understory of European forests.
 This heritage enables them to grow in semi-shade, and can make great additions to Edible Forest Gardens.
 However, I’ve found that often when plants are grown in these conditions they produce less fruit which generally isn’t very sweet.

 You need to be careful to contain raspberry plants, as just like mint, they can quickly take over a whole garden bed.
 You may want to consider growing them in a pot, a raised garden bed or wicking bed, to stop them escaping.
-We’ve seen root barriers used semi-successfully to stop their spread.
+I’ve seen root barriers used semi-successfully to stop their spread.
 Some of you may like the idea of them spreading – after all you can never have enough raspberries… right?!
 If they spread into lawn, they are easy enough to control by mowing the tops off.

 How to Prune Raspberries Melbourne